-Pride Month is an annual month-long observance of lesbian, gay, bisexual, transgender, and queer (LGBTQ) history, and the history of the gay rights and related civil rights movements.
+Pride Month is an annual month-long observance of lesbian, gay, bisexual, transgender, queer (LGBTQ) history, and the history of the gay rights and related civil rights movements.
 It is celebrated in June to commemorate the Stonewall uprisings in June of 1969.
-The Stonewall Inn in Manhattan, NY was the site of riots and demonstrations by members of the gay community against a police raid.
+The Stonewall Inn in Manhattan, NY, was the site of riots and demonstrations by members of the gay community against a police raid.
 This sparked the beginning of a

 Little Brother Adrian & Big Sister Breea

 Little Brother Adrian has a fun personality and enjoys running, soccer, football, and dance.
 Like many of the kids in our program, when Adrian was enrolled in Big Brothers Big Sisters, he experienced multiple risk factors, including an unstable home environment, caring for younger siblings, and many other responsibilities that were way beyond his years.
 This young, happy, energetic kid faces the reality of growing up too fast and the harshness that can come with it.

 Five years ago, Adrian was matched with Big Sister Breea, who soon provided that consistent adult presence in his life he so desperately needed.
 Breea’s volunteer experience began.
 The two started hanging out frequently.
 Connecting over lots of good food, trips to the arcade, and cruising around town.
 They could talk about anything and everything.
 Whether it was the simple, easy things in life, or the hard hand he had been dealt with.
 They talked about it.